 A 'foothold' is literally a place where someone can lodge their foot to support them when rock climbing.
-To get or gain a foothold means to have an established place or strong position from which to progress from at a later time.
-You might hear someone talk about a company having 'a foothold in the market' for example.
+To get or gain a foothold means to have an established place or strong position from which to progress at a later time.
+You might hear someone talk about a company having 'a foothold in the market', for example.
 This phrase is used more often in professional contexts.

 Professional Examples (Basic)

 The brand aimed togain a strong foothold in the marketin their first year of trading.

 Getting a foothold in the lucrative New York marketproved difficult for the start-up technology company.

 Social Examples (Basic)